evadecker/eva.town/www/content/1-work/2-wintr-mx/project.md

 ----

-tagline: On bad Christmas music, iterating for 6 years, and how music theory can improve mixtapes.
+tagline: On breaking from tradition, iterating for 6 years, and how to improve playlists with music theory.

 ----